twyle/user-management-service/README.md

  6. Access other functionalities such as user update, viewing, deletion.

-Click on the video below to watch the pplication demo on YouTube:
+Click on the video below to [watch the application demo on YouTube](https://youtu.be/jl3b4eLKiP8):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=jl3b4eLKiP8" target="_blank">
  <img src="assets/videos/user-management-service-v3.gif" />